HugoSmits/predictiveForecasting/project.md

 - Forecast Interpretation: Interpreting the forecasted results in the context of the business problem or domain knowledge.
 Explaining the implications of the forecasts and their potential impact on decision-making processes.

+- Communication of Results: Communicating the forecasted results effectively to stakeholders, such as executives, managers, and end-users.
+Presenting the findings in clear, concise, and actionable formats to facilitate informed decision-making.

 ### 6. References

 1. McKinney, Wes.
 (2017). *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython.* O'Reilly Media.